 The Conners EC GI–P and the Conners EC GI–T are quick and effective measures of general psychopathology and helpful tools for monitoring treatment and preschool intervention.
 The Conners EC GI–P and the Conners EC GI–T are embedded in the full-length Conners Early Childhood forms or can be purchased separately.

 Both of these indices include the 10 highest loading items from the original Conners Parent and Teacher Rating Scales (Conners, 1989, 1997) with updated normative data.

 The Conners EC instrument includes multiple components that can all be administered using online and paper-and-pencil formats.
-All forms can be scored online or using scoring software.
+All forms can be scored through the MHS Online Assessment Center+.
 The Conners Early Childhood Global Index (Conners EC GI) can be administered and scored with the QuikScore™ Form.
-It can also be administered and scored online and scored using scoring software.
+It can also be administered and scored online.

 High levels of internal consistency were found for the majority of the scales (ranging from .64 to .96).
 Test-retest correlations were calculated for scores over a 2- to 4-week interval.
 Overall, test-retest values for the Conners EC scales indicate excellent temporal stability (ranging from .73 to 1.00).

 Discriminative validity ensures that the scales discriminate between relevant groups.
 Overall, results suggest that scores on the Conners EC can accurately distinguish not only general population groups from clinical groups, but can also differentiate between various clinical groups.